cran-task-views/MissingData/MissingData.md

     with a SAEM approach that approximates EM when the E-step does not have an analytic form.\
-    From an application perspective, `r pkg("gapfill")` is dedicated to the imputation of satellite data observed at equally-spaced points in time and `r pkg("foster")` to the imputation of satellite data based on observed predictors. `r pkg("momentuHMM")` is dedicated to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
+    From an application perspective, `r pkg("gapfill")` is dedicated to the imputation of satellite data observed at equally-spaced points in time.
+    `r pkg("momentuHMM")` is dedicated to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
 -   *Survival data*: Multiple imputation for the estimation of cumulative